See that toothy maw there? That's only one of its tongues.note Okay, they exagerrate the size a fair bit

 The TV series is basically a huge Take That to "eco-kooks" as a whole.
 Even beyond the fact that Graboids are clearly far, far too dangerous for it to be sane to let them live, "El Blanco", the "protected" graboid... is STERILE.
 The reason that the residents of Perfection have no trouble coexisting with it is because it will never complete its life cycle and produce shriekers, assblasters, and therefore more graboids, and as a result is capable of becoming full (unlike normal Graboids who hunt until they produce shriekers) simply by feeding off the animals present in the valley.
 The greens are bleeding their hearts out over a critter that is, in a genetic sense, already dead.

 Ascended Fanboy: Grady in the second movie certainly acts this way and does have genuine admiration for Earl.
+Larry in the TV series, though his admiration extends to the whole town.

 Asian Store Owner: All the same family/store.
 The one in the first movie is eaten; in the third movie, his relative comes to take over the store; and in the fourth, it's their ancestor settling in the town.

 Asshole Victim: Tremors 3 has Agent Frank Statler, Agent Charlie Rusk, and Dr. Andrew Merliss, who refuse to let Burt hunt the graboids that have recently invaded, citing their protection as an endangered species.
-When the citizens of Perfection argue that the graboids are a threat to their lives and homes, the government agents tell them that their properties are going to be seized under Imminent Domain to set up a preserve.
+When the citizens of Perfection argue that the graboids are a threat to their lives and homes, the government agents tell them that their properties are going to be seized under Eminent Domain to set up a preserve.
 None of the three survive the film.

 A-Team Montage: The third movie features one, with characters building weapons literally off what they find in a junkyard.